dbein/dbein.github.io/posterITNG.md

 * Network with peers and experts, receive feedback, and collaborate
 * Will be considered for one of the three awards for best poster
 * Receive a certificate of participation and presentation at ITNG 2020
-* Attend keynotes, technical sessions, and tutorials
+* Attend keynotes, technical sessions, and tutorials.
-* Receive a reduced registration fee of $250 for conference attendance.